nevware21/ts-utils/docs/modules/helpers_value.md

 ▸ **hasValue**(`value`): `boolean`

-Return whether the value appears to have any `value`, this helper return true for
+Return whether the value appears to have any `value`, this helper returns true for
+- value is not null, undefined or string value of "undefined"
+- value === false
+- value === 0
 - An array with a length >= 1
 - A valid Date
+- If object has a `length` property or function and the returned value.length or value.length() !== 0
+- If object has a `byteLength` property or function and the returned value.byteLength or value.byteLength() !== 0
+- If object has a `size` property or function and the returned value.size or value.size() !== 0
+- If object has a `valueOf` function then the returned value hasValue(value.valueOf()) to a maximum recursion of 5 levels
-- An object with at least 1 key of it's onw property (hasOwnProperty)
+- If object with at least 1 key of it's own property (hasOwnProperty)
-- Is truthy (not null, undefined, numeric zero, empty string)
+- else if isTruthy (empty string, etc)

 #### Parameters